top of page

 * Pre-AP is a registered trademark of the College Board which must approve the use of these courses.

 The College Board believes that all students deserve engaging, relevant, and challenging grade-level coursework.
-Access to this coursework increases opportunities for all students, including groups that have been traditionally underrepresented in AP and college classrooms.
-Therefore, the Pre-AP program is dedicated to ensuring all students have the supports to succeed in challenging classroom experiences.
-Back-mapping from Advanced Placement courses to design Pre-AP classes is an effective strategy for ensuring students are adequately prepared for the rigor of AP coursework.
+Access to this coursework increases opportunities for all groups that have been traditionally underrepresented in AP and college classrooms.
+Therefore, 0ur program is dedicated to ensuring these students have the supports to succeed in challenging classroom experiences.

 Applying to Colleges